This post may contain affiliate links at no additional cost to you.

 Last month I said “I’ll be happy with even 5,000 because chances are I won’t get another Rockstar feature to save my rump again!”
 But what I was really thinking was “I want more and more and another Rockstar feature and another one and another one and more RIGHT NOW.”

 My husband is smirking at me right now because he has to live with me and knows exactly how I am.
 I tend to do this with everything.
 And it’s usually something impossible because I’m an extremist.
-I think by the 3rd month we were together, Jared screamed at me something like “WOMAN THERE’S NO PLEASING YOU.”
+I think by the 3rd month we were together, Hubby screamed at me something like “WOMAN THERE’S NO PLEASING YOU.”

 Back on track…